chinapedia/wikipedia.abstract.en/Page/Folk_music.md

 Central and Eastern Europe

 During the Communist era national folk dancing in the Eastern Bloc was actively promoted by the state.
 Dance troupes from Russia and Poland toured non-communist Europe from about 1937 to 1990.
 The Red Army Choir recorded many albums.
-Eastern Europe is also the origin of the Jewish Klezmer tradition. Ľubomír_Párička_gra_na_dudach.webm The polka is a central European dance and also a genre of dance music familiar throughout Europe and the Americas.
+Eastern Europe is also the origin of the Jewish Klezmer tradition.
+The polka is a central European dance and also a genre of dance music familiar throughout Europe and the Americas.
 It originated in the middle of the 19th century in Bohemia.
 Polka is still a popular genre of folk music in many European countries and is performed by folk artists in Poland, Latvia, Lithuania, Czech Republic, Netherlands, Croatia, Slovenia, Germany, Hungary, Austria, Switzerland, Italy, Ukraine, Belarus, Russia and Slovakia.
 Local varieties of this dance are also found in the Nordic countries, United Kingdom, Republic of Ireland, Latin America (especially Mexico), and in the United States.

 German Volkslieder perpetuated by Liederhandschriften manuscripts like _Carmina Burana_ date back to medieval Minnesang and Meistersinger traditions.
 Those folk songs revived in the late 18th century period of German Romanticism, first promoted by Johann Gottfried Herder and other advocates of the Enlightenment, later compiled by Achim von Arnim and Clemens Brentano (_Des Knaben Wunderhorn_) as well as by Ludwig Uhland.